Lake Recreation Health & Safety

 Pollutants

-While the City of Winter Park is not heavily industrialized, there is still a lot of commercial land use within the watershed and runoff in these basins directly affects our lakes.
+While the City of Winter Park is not heavily industrialized, there is still a lot of commercial land use within the watershed, and runoff in these basins directly affects our lakes.
 Most of the pollution our lakes receive includes fertilizers, grass clippings, litter, oil/grease, etc. Many of these types of pollution are directly related to the use and/or disposal of these products by local residents.
-For example, lawn clippings should be bagged and hauled away, or applied to flowerbeds as mulch.
+For example, lawn clippings should be bagged and hauled away or applied to flowerbeds as mulch.
 This reduces the likelihood that they will wash into our lakes and contribute nutrients that will accelerate algal growth.
-Litter that isn’t properly disposed in refuse containers washes in with stormwater runoff and contributes harmful chemicals as it decomposes in the lake.
+Litter that isn’t properly disposed of in refuse containers washes in with stormwater runoff and contributes harmful chemicals as it decomposes in the lake.
 While Winter Park has installed numerous stormwater retrofit structures underground to capture and remove pollution before it washes into the lake, it is still important to make sure that waste is disposed of in its proper place.

 Our Vision